 Hack 1: Your uni library will become your bestie

-Want to know one of the best add-ons at CSU?
-Each session, the CSU library runs workshops aimed at getting your research, study and digital skills up to scratch for the big wide world.
+Want to know one of the best add-ons at Charles Sturt?
+Each session, the library runs workshops aimed at getting your research, study and digital skills up to scratch for the big wide world.

 The best part?
 The workshops are 100 per cent free and 100 per cent online – so it doesn’t cost you a thing AND you can do them where it suits you.
 The workshops run for about an hour and are spaced throughout the year, so you’ll definitely find a time that suits your schedule.